bdeckard92/dupUT/02-Lesson-Plans/19-PWA/README-dev.md

 * Optimize CSS, JavaScript, and media assets for performance

-* Set up webpack in a new front-end project
+* Set up Webpack in a new front-end project

 * Use service workers to cache assets for offline functionality